Bundle Your Home and Auto Insurance and More

 Should I bundle home and auto insurance?

-Bundling auto and home insurance can save you money on two of your biggest insurance expenses.
-“Full coverage” car insurance (liability, collision and comprehensive coverages) cost an average of $1,176 a year in 2020, according to the most recent data available from the National Association of Insurance Commissioners (NAIC).
-Homeowners insurance cost an average of $1,311 that same year, according to the most recent NAIC data.
-Of course, with inflation and other factors, most rates have gone up since 2020, and so have the opportunities to save by bundling.
-It doesn’t take much of a discount to save money with a car and home insurance bundle.
+Bundling auto and home insurance online could save you money on two of your biggest insurance expenses.
+“Full coverage” car insurance policies (liability, collision and comprehensive coverages) cost an average of $1,258 a year in 2022, according to the most recent data available from the National Association of Insurance Commissioners (NAIC).
+Homeowners insurance cost an average of $1,569 in 2022, according to the most recent NAIC data.
+Of course, with inflation and other factors, most rates have gone up since 2022, and so have the opportunities to save by bundling.
+It doesn’t take much of a discount to save money with a car and home or renters insurance bundling.

 Does insurance bundling save money?

-Bundling auto and home insurance can save you money — even a discount of just a few percentage points adds up when your total premiums are thousands of dollars per year.
-Bundling auto and home can often save you up to 10% or more off both products, with further potential savings for bundling multiple cars on your policy.
+Yes, bundling auto and home insurance could save you money.
+Even a discount of just a few percentage points could add up when your total premiums are thousands of dollars per year.
+Bundling auto and home could save you up to 10% off both, with more potential savings for bundling multiple cars on your policy.
+Bundling renters and auto online could save you up to 7% on both policies, depending on your state.

-Other savings opportunities may be available, too.
-If you rent your home or own a condo or a manufactured home, bundling those policies with your auto insurance may also earn you a discount.
+If you own a condo, RV or manufactured home, bundling those policies with your auto insurance may also earn you a discount.

 Benefits of bundling